cedar-policy/cedar-docs/docs/schema.md

 {:toc}
 </details>

+This topic describes the structure of a Cedar schema.
+To view the formal grammar, see [Schema grammar](schema-grammar.md).

 ## Overview<a name="schema-overview"></a>
 A schema is a declaration of the structure of the entity types that you want to support in your application and for which you want Cedar to provide authorization services.
 Cedar uses [JSON](https://json.org) to define a schema.
 It bears some resemblance to [JSON Schema](https://json-schema.org/), but unique aspects of the design of Cedar, such as its use of entity types, require some differences.